A Scalable Lower Bound for the Worst-Case Relay Attack Problem on the Transmission Grid: Proofs of Theorems

 {\it{\bf Claim 1: } It is sufficient to prove the DCOPF polytope is non-empty on each of the subgraphs corresponding to $V^i$, where we may assume that the $\ell_1$-norm of the injections on the vertices $V^i$ is at most $\Vert d\Vert _1$.}

-The reason for this is as follows.
-For the edges connecting vertex blocks $V^i$ and $V^j$ where $i \ne j$, we will keep the flow values from $f^\nf$.
-That flow clearly satisfies the thermal limit, and since those edges are not involved in any cycles, once we find flow values on the incident edges within each $V^i$, we will be able to find values of $\theta$ such that Ohm's law will also be satisfied.
+Claim 1 is straightforward to verify, so we only sketch the arguments here.
+For the arcs connecting vertex blocks $V^i$ and $V^j$ where $i \ne j$, we will keep the flow values from $f^\nf$.
+That flow clearly satisfies the thermal limit, and since those arcs are not involved in any cycles, once we find flow values on the incident arcs within each $V^i$, we will be able to find values of $\theta$ such that Ohm's law will also be satisfied.
 Thus, the problem reduces to finding flows within blocks of nodes $V^i$ for $i \in \{1, 2, \dots, m\}$.
+It is straightforward then to show that the $\ell_1$-norm of the injections on the vertices $V^i$ is at most $\Vert d\Vert _1$.